tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 > **Permutation sort** One *very* slow way to sort a vector is to generate all permutations of its elements, one at a time, stopping when the elements are all in sorted order.
 This requires checking $O(n!)$ different permutations in the worst case.

 Interestingly, there is a large group of important and useful problems that no one knows yet whether they are easy or hard.
 One of those problems is the **Traveling Salesman Problem**.
 ## The Traveling Salesman Problem
-**The Traveling Salesman Problem (TSP)** is a famous problem that is easy to state and has many applications.
+**The Traveling Salesman Problem (TSP)** is a famous computational problem that is easy to state and has many applications.

-Here's the problem: given a list of cities positioned on a map (so you know the distance between any two cities), what is the *shortest* (in terms of total length) tour that visits all the cities, starting and ending at the same city?
+Given a list of cities positioned on a map (so you know the distance between any two cities), what is the *shortest* (in terms of total length) tour that visits all the cities, starting and ending at the same city?

 For example, suppose the cities are named $c_1, c_2, \ldots, c_n$.
 If you start at $c_1$, then you might visit $c_4$ next, and then maybe $c_2$, and so on.
-Eventually you come all the way back to $c_1$.
+Eventually you come back to $c_1$.

 Each arrangement of $c_1, c_2, \ldots, c_n$ corresponds to a different tour, and the TSP asks which of these tours has the *shortest* total length.

-The "obvious" brute-force solution to the TSP is to generate all possible tours and then choose the shortest.
+The "obvious" brute-force solution to the TSP generates all possible tours and then chooses the shortest.
 But there are $O(n!)$ tours, so a brute-force algorithm would have to examine (more than!) an exponential number of tours.

-The TSP is a well-studied problem, and there are algorithms that can solve instances of it more efficiently than brute-force.
+There are algorithms that can solve particular instances more efficiently than brute-force.
 But, so far, no one has discovered an algorithm that can solve *every* TSP instance in polynomial time (or less).
 In other words, it is unknown if the TSP is an easy or hard problem.

 Since it has not been proven that a polynomial time algorithm *doesn't* exist for solving the TSP, there is the possibility that one day someone (maybe you!) could find such an algorithm.
-But beware: the TSP is a well-studied problem, and most computer scientists believe that no such algorithm exists, and that the best that can be done are either approximation algorithms that can get get *close* to the best solution (but can't guarantee it's the best), or algorithms that are fast only in certain special cases.
+But beware: the TSP is a well-studied problem, and most computer scientists believe that no such algorithm exists, and that the best that can be done are either approximation algorithms that can get *close* to the best solution (but can't guarantee it's the best), or algorithms that are good only in certain special cases.

 > **Note** The TSP has a rich history.
 This [TSP Website](http://www.math.uwaterloo.ca/tsp/) discusses the problem in depth, and has many interesting examples, including lists of the best-known TSP tours for various problems (like visiting the capitals of all US states).

 ## NP-Completeness
-The TSP is a member of an unusual set of algorithmic problems known as [[NP-complete problem|NP-complete problems]].
+The TSP is a member of a set of algorithmic problems known as [[NP-complete problem|NP-complete problems]].
 Here are a couple of other [[NP-complete problem|NP-complete problems]].

 ## [Logical satisfiability (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)
 Given a logical expression such as "((not p) or (not q)) and r", find true/false values for p, q, and r that make the expression true (i.e. that *satisfy* it).
 It is not hard to imagine an algorithm that tries all possible true/false values for the expression to see which, if any, make it true.
 But that brute-force approach doesn't work well in practice because you can easily run into expressions with *hundreds* or even *thousands* of variables, and trying all true/false values for all $n$ variables takes $O(2^n)$ time.

 There are efficient *practical* algorithms, called [SAT solvers](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Algorithms_for_solving_SAT>), that can quickly satisfy many large logical expressions.
 This turns out to be quite useful in applications such as scheduling.